Cassation Court Upholds Over 3 Years' Sentence For Drug Dealer

-(MENAFN- Jordan Times) AMMAN - The Court of Cassation has upheld a February 2023 State Security Court (SSC) ruling, sentencing a drug dealer to over three years in prison after convicting him of selling over 1,800 Captagon pills to an undercover agent.
+(MENAFN- Jordan Times) AMMAN - The Court of Cassation has upheld a February 2023 State Security Court (SSC) ruling, sentencing a drug dealer to over three years in prison after convicting him of possessing illegal narcotics in Zarqa in September 2022.

-The court declared the defendant guilty of obtaining 1,842 Captagon pills, which he sold to an undercover agent in Amman on September 1, 2022.
+The court declared the defendant guilty of obtaining illegal narcotics with the intent of selling the narcotics in the local market.

 The SSC handed the defendant five years in prison for the offence of possessing illegal narcotics and ordered him to pay JD5,000 in fines.

-When the two met, AND agents immediately arrested the suspect, court papers added.

-Upon searching the defendant's home, court papers said, AND personnel an“additional 64 Captagon pills and a small quantity of hashish”.
+On September 30, the court maintained, AND officers decided to raid the defendant's house.

+“The AND officers found a variety of illegal drugs including Captagon, Hashish and other illegal narcotics,” the court said.

-The defendant contested the SSC's ruling through his lawyer, who argued that the court“did not provide solid evidence to implicate his client”.
+The defendant contested the SSC's ruling through his lawyer, who argued that he was“subjected to duress to confess”.

-The lawyer argued that the court relied on contradictory statements presented by“the law enforcement officers during the trial against my client”.

 Meanwhile, the SSC prosecution office asked the higher court to uphold the sentence and the fine imposed on the defendant.